Tips to Perfect Your Sales Handover Process

 Can you automate sales handoffs, or do they need to be manual?

-What if we don’t have a customer success team yet?
+What if we do not have a customer success team yet?

 Even without dedicated customer success, you need a structured handoff process.
 The receiving team might be support, implementation, or even senior sales members wearing multiple hats.
 The principles remain the same: document everything, set clear expectations, maintain momentum, and ensure customers never feel abandoned.
 As you grow, this foundation makes adding customer success much smoother.